Risk, Society and Ethics (SAM525)

 Content

-The focus of the course is how risk, societal safety and security relate to philosophy of social science.The course gives a historical account and introduces some fundamentals of philosophy of social science, risk, risk governance, societal safety and security.
-Topics covered include main principles of philosophy of social science, modernity, risk society, governmentality, safety and ethical dilemmas associated with risk, risk governance, societal safety and security.
-The course also covers ethics in risk management, risk governance as well as ethics as general norms.
-Furthermore, the course discusses dilemmas applying precautionary principles in societal safety and security as well as discussing generic and practical tradeoffs between liberty and safety/security.
+The course provides a historical overview and introduces fundamental concepts in the philosophy of social science, risk, risk governance, and societal safety and security.
+Topics covered include the main principles of the philosophy of social science, modernity, the risk society, governmentality, safety, and ethical dilemmas associated with risk and risk governance.
+The course also addresses ethics in risk management and risk governance, as well as general ethical norms.
+Furthermore, it discusses dilemmas in applying precautionary principles in societal safety and security, along with generic and practical trade-offs between liberty and safety/security.

-• realism versus constructivism,
+- realism versus constructivism

-• individual versus collective risk,
+- individual versus collective risk

-• conceptual versus empirical topics in societal safety and security.
+- conceptual versus empirical topics in societal safety and security

 Learning outcome